labcibernetica/ForEmb/source/README.md

 chmod 750 hello.leo

-or they can be run directly
+or they can be run directly:

 foremb hello.leo